 Captain Cook

-Did You know that the famous British explorer Captain James Cook died on the Big Island during a struggle with the native population?
-This happened in Kealakekua Bay (also nicknamed Captain Cook) in 1779 A.D.
+The British explorer Captain James Cook died on the Big Island, in a struggle with the native population at Kealakekua Bay (also nicknamed Captain Cook) in 1779.

 Earthquakes on Hawaiʻi

-Hawaii is not the state with most earthquakes, but it is the state with the highest earthquake density!
-The Big Island is by far the most seismically active island of all Hawaiian islands.
+Hawaiʻi is not the state with the most earthquakes, but it is the state with the highest earthquake density.
+The Big Island is by far the most seismically active of the Hawaiian islands.
 Read more in “Hawaii, the Earthquake state?”

 Endangered Birds

-More birds have become extinct in Hawaii than in any other part of the world.
-A total of 26 species died out and 27 more are endangered by changes in their natural habitats, forest destruction, rats, mongooses, and of course human kind.
+More birds have become extinct in Hawaiʻi than in any other part of the world.
+A total of 26 species died out, and 27 more are endangered by habitat loss, forest destruction, rats, mongooses, and of course humankind.

-Endemic to Hawaiʻi means that you cannot find it at any other place in the world.
-90% of all native species on Hawaii are endemic if you only count the native species that live on land.
-50% of *all native* species on Hawaii are endemic, and 40% of *all* species are endemic.
-Pretty cool!
+Endemic to Hawaiʻi means you can’t find it anywhere else in the world.
+90% of all native species on Hawaiʻi are endemic if you only count the native species that live on land.
+50% of all native species on Hawaiʻi are endemic, and 40% of all species are endemic.

-Read more of such cool facts (e.g. 99.5% of tree snails are endemic!) in our comprehensive guide to native and endemic species on Hawaii.
+Read more of such facts (99.5% of tree snails are endemic) in our guide to native and endemic species on Hawaiʻi.

 Green Sand Beach

-Green sand beach is one of the two green sand beaches in the United States, and one of the 4 green sand beaches worldwide!
-It gets its color (and name) from olivine crystals that wash out of a 49.000-year-old cinder cone next to the beach.
+Green sand beach is one of the two green sand beaches in the United States, and one of only a handful worldwide.
+It gets its color (and name) from olivine crystals that wash out of a 49,000-year-old cinder cone next to the beach.

 Hāpuʻu or Hawaiian tree fern

 Island flowers and colors are used to represent each island.
-The Island Flower of the Big Island is called the “Pua Lehua”.
-It is the red blossom of the ōhiʻa lehua tree and is intimately connected to an interesting Hawaiian legend.
+The island flower of the Big Island is the pua lehua, the red blossom of the ʻōhiʻa lehua tree, which is also the state’s endemic tree.
+The ʻōhiʻa lehua has its own Hawaiian legend.

 Nicknames for the Big Island

-The Island of Hawaiʻi is the official name for the Big Island, but it gets even more confusing!
-If you hear people about the following islands, they all talk about the same island.
+The Island of Hawaiʻi is the official name for the Big Island, but it gets more confusing.
+All of the following names refer to the same island:

 - “The island of Hawaiʻi”